wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 === ClickBank Affiliate Ads ===
 Contributors: CbAds
 Donate link: http://cbads.com/
-Tags: clickbank, click bank, ebook, ebooks, book, books, affiliates, affiliate, ad, adsense, keywords, advertising,Advertise, earn, context,content, banner, make money, earn, make, ads, marketing, money, plugin, Context, keywords, image, images, text, widget,sidebar,google,links
+Tags: clickbank,click bank,ebook,ebooks,book,books,affiliates,affiliate,affiliate ads,affiliate advertising,affiliation,affiliate banner,ad,ads,adsense,keywords,advertising,earn,hop,hoplink,hop link,context,content,banner,make money,make,ads,marketing,money,plugin,image,images,text,widget,sidebar,google,links,affiliate marketing,affiliate plugin,affiliate tool,auto,automatic,banners,bucks,CRM,digital downloads,e-commerce,earn money,eshop,jigoshop,keyword,lead,link,linker,online sale,order,partner,paypal,referral,referral links,referrer,sales,shopping cart,track,transaction,woocommerce,wordpress,wp e-commerce
 Requires at least: 2.8
-Tested up to: 3.9.2
+Tested up to: 4.0
 Stable Tag: 1.0

-This plugin creates a banner to display ClickBank keyword-sensitive graphic affiliate ads with ebook covers on your Wordpress blog.
+This Affiliate plugin and widget creates a banner to display ClickBank keyword-sensitive graphic affiliate ads with ebook covers on your Wordpress blog.
 == Description ==

-For further Information visit "ClickBank Ads" plugin site - http://cbads.com/.
+Affiliate marketing is a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate's own marketing efforts.
-This plugin creates a banner to display Click Bank keyword-sensitive graphic affiliate ads with ebook covers on your Wordpress blog.
+This Affiliate plugin creates a banner to display ClickBank keyword-sensitive graphic affiliate ads with ebook covers on your Wordpress blog.
 [youtube https://www.youtube.com/watch?v=qXa2TzSxM3I]

 = Why ClickBank? =
 * ClickBank affiliates have earned over 2 billion dollars.
 Now it's your turn.
-* Digital ClickBank products mean instant delivery and faster commissions
+* Digital ClickBank products mean instant delivery and faster commissions for affiliate marketers
 * Combined commissions from all your affiliate ads
-* Get paid more often - weekly payments and direct deposit available
+* Get paid more often - weekly payments.
+Check and direct deposit available
 * Accurate affiliate commission tracking
 * Promote almost anywhere in the world
 * Commissions of up to 75% - much higher than other affiliate networks.
-* <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>Join to ClickBank and earn money</a>!
+* <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>Join to ClickBank and earn money as affiliate marketer</a>!

 = Why ClickBank + "ClickBank Affiliate Ads Plugin"? =
 * The most powerful alternative to AdSense on the web, get paid massive affiliate commissions per sale instead of tiny amounts per click
-* "ClickBank Affiliate Ads" plugin creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
+* "ClickBank Affiliate Ads" plugin and widget creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
 * We have collected a unique database of ebooks with covers from ClickBank marketplace
 * Tens of thousands of ClickBank ebook titles with covers only with our plugin
 * Graphic advertising is more effective than text advertising and much more attractive than blocks of text.
+* Plugin and widget in one software.
 * Plugin Samples - http://cbads.com/WordPressClickBankWithEbookCovers.html (4 samples from real websites)